-Some PC/PH model package units use a EEM blower motor while others use the standard PSC type blower motor.
+All PC/PH 14 model package units use a EEM blower motor.
 The EEM motor is a 3 Phase brushless DC (single phase AC input), ball bearing construction motor with an integral control module with an internal FCC B EMI filter.

 The EEM motor is continuously powered with line voltage.
-The switched 24 volt control signal is controlled by the thermostat in the cooling and heat pump mode and the blower relay in the electric heat mode.
+The switched 24 volt control signal is controlled by the thermostat in the cooling and heat pump mode.